tomgobich/tiy_week3_day3_todo_app/README.md

 ### Additional features added atop the required:
 - All tasks and current view state are saved and loaded from local storage
+- Basic input validation to make sure the user entered something on submit

 ### Tech Used